Ian Roderick Macneil: Reception

 A symposium on relational contract theory was held at Northwestern University in 1999, with papers given by a number of American contract scholars including Stewart Macaulay, Melvin Eisenberg, Jay Feinman, Eric Posner, Robert E. Scott, and Richard Speidel.

 Macneil's work is often considered inaccessible and difficult to read.
 And Macneil expressed some disappointment at the reception of the work among legal scholars: 'I have now had over a decade to accept that there had never been any race to a relational theory of contract, nor have the succeeding years seen either widespread acceptance of (or indeed much challenge to) my particular theory or the development of other relational theories.'
 However, the Northwestern symposium and other more recent work goes some way to correcting that omission.
 In particular, David Campbell has published an edited collection of Macneil's relational contract theory work.
 Macneil's work in particular has also been discussed by Richard Austen-Baker, who relates Macneil's system of norms to English contract law doctrine, and used Macneil's theory to discuss the need or otherwise of further regulation of consumer contracts.

 Death

 Macneil died 16 February 2010, at the age of 80.

-Selected bibliography

-Macneil is the author of over 60 papers, monographs and other works.